 - We bring together life scientists with researchers from the humanities and social sciences who investigate RRI-aspects of new and emerging technologies.

 We also attend to questions like:

-- What does the Norwegian Research Council’s RRI framework imply for the field of biotechnology in Norway?
+- What does the Research Council of Norway’s RRI framework imply for the field of biotechnology in Norway?